onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 3. Q059 (BH_CS_INFO_THERMODYN_L3_059)

    * Reused component: `HC_Counterfactual_Template`.

    * Why it transfers:

      * Information theoretic systems can be decomposed into structured “cycle generated” parts and ambient noise.
-The Hodge style world T vs world F comparison translates into low vs high tension between these parts.
+The Hodge style world T versus world F comparison translates into low versus high tension between these parts.

    * What changes:

      * The underlying “cohomology” becomes an information space, and “cycles” become structured recurrent patterns rather than algebraic subvarieties.